orion-constellation/MitreLlama/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0.
 See the [LICENSE](https://github.com/orion-constellation/MitreLlama/blob/main/LICENSE) file for details.

 ## 📧 Contact

-For any queries, please contact the maintainers at contact@orion-constellation.com.
+For any queries, please contact the maintainers at core@oriondefensiveai.com

----

-This README provides a concise yet comprehensive overview of the MitreLlama project, its features, setup instructions, and contribution guidelines.